“Mom…I can’t find it”…”don’t look…clean” she shouted from the kitchen.

 But it got me thinking,

-How often would we rather just expect something lost (like our prodigals) to show up verses taking the time to clean house…I mean our souls.
+How often would we rather just expect something lost to show up verses taking the time to clean house…I mean our souls.

 And how often do we want to look at the other persons sin verses making sure we ourselves have dealt with our own stuff packed in the closet.

-In that sin tends to be a symptom of pain.
-So when we look only at the sin verses looking at ways to clean up their pain.
-We are still left with a messy room…or soul.
+In that sin tends to be a symptom of pain we look only at the sin verses looking at ways to clean up our own pain.
+Bu then are still left with a messy room…or soul.

 And so with a prodigal child of any type some of us want it to be simple…with little effort.
 Oh we might have done things like: